Home Page of

 Similarly, we have endeavored to supply the general public with a list of books and classic films which deserve special attention.
 If enough of these are purchased from Amazon through our site in a given month, we receive some remuneration therefrom.
 There is absolutely no additional cost to you in such transactions, and the small profits they glean are applied--down to the last penny--to The Center's essential operations.

+Classic Books and Films We can direct you to a host of books and movies which appeal to those who value the past and who believe that the future should be addressed rationally and humanely.
+Our categories include literary criticism, fiction and poetry, religion, and cultural commentary.
+We have also compiled a list of classic films for the casual viewer who simply likes a good story (as opposed to the film scholar who can wax eloquent over Citizen Kane for hours).
+Click here for more.
 Furthermore, we have a keen interest in promoting the great books of the Western tradition in their original languages.
 Our list of such works is woefully incomplete, due both to the demands upon our personal time and to the sheer impossibility of finding many such works in print.
 (For example, Jules Romains' Verdun is available in English translation but not in French!
 Those who sneer at French culture might ruminate more profitably upon the forces in modern France which have estranged her from her glorious past.)
+For brief descriptions of classics of the Western tradition printed in their original French, German, Greek, Latin, Italian, and Spanish, click here.
+In almost every case, we can link you to a bookseller (Amazon or Schoenhof's). |

 Index of Donated Titles